Political groups of the European Parliament: Breaking coalitions

 During the fifth term the ELDR Group were involved in a break in the grand coalition when they entered into an alliance with the European People's Party, to the exclusion of the Party of European Socialists.
 This was reflected in the Presidency of the Parliament with the terms being shared between the EPP and the ELDR, rather than the EPP and PES as before.

-However ELDR intervention was not the only cause for a break in the grand coalition.
+However, ELDR intervention was not the only cause for a break in the grand coalition.
 There have been specific occasions where real left-right party politics have emerged, notably the resignation of the Santer Commission.
 When the initial allegations against the Commission Budget emerged, they were directed primarily against the PES Édith Cresson and Manuel Marín.
 PES supported the commission and saw the issue as an attempt by the EPP to discredit their party ahead of the 1999 elections.
 EPP disagreed.
 Whilst the Parliament was considering rejecting the Community budget, President Jacques Santer argued that a "No" vote would be tantamount to a vote of no confidence.
-PES leader Pauline Green MEP attempted a vote of confidence and the EPP put forward counter motions.
+PES leader Pauline Green MEP attempted a vote of confidence and the EPP put forward countermotions.
 During this period the two Groups adopted a government-opposition dynamic, with PES supporting the executive and EPP renouncing its previous coalition support and voting it down.